Dark Energy Survey Year 3 results: $w$CDM cosmology from simulation-based inference with persistent homology on the sphere: Simulation-based inference

 \subsection{Neural Likelihood Estimation}

 Simulation-based inference (SBI, also known as `likelihood-free inference' or `implicit inference') aims to estimate the likelihood, the posterior or the likelihood ratio directly from simulations.
-We employ the same framework as \citet{Jeffrey2021}, which was extended to DES Y3 in \citet{Jeffrey2025} and \citet{Gatti2024}, where an extended description of the method is provided.
+We employ the same framework as \citet{Jeffrey2021}, which was extended to DES Y3 in \citet{Jeffrey2025} and \citet{Gatti2024}, where a detailed description of the method is provided.
 Here we provide a summary.

-We use the \textit{neural likelihood estimation} technique, where the likelihood $p(t|\theta)$ is learned from mock data realizations generated through simulation.
+We use the \textit{neural likelihood estimation} technique, where the conditional probability density function $p(t|\theta)$, commonly referred to as the \textit{likelihood}, is learned from mock data realizations generated through simulation.
 The process begins by generating samples of $t_i$ according to

-Here, $\theta_i$ are the input parameters to the simulation indexed by $i$, and $t$ represents the data for which we seek to estimate the likelihood.
-To generate each $t_i$ we do the following: (1) we construct convergence maps following the methodologies outlined in Sec~\ref{sec:theory} and Sec~\ref{sec:data}); (2) we measure a summary statistic datavector $d$ using persistent homology (see Section ~\ref{sec:persistent-homology}) and (3) we apply dimensionality reduction to compress datavector $d$ into a lower-dimensional representation $t$ suitable for likelihood estimation (see Sec.~\ref{sec:compression}).
+Here, $\theta_i$ are the input parameters to the simulation indexed by $i$, generated from a proposal distribution $\theta_i\sim p_{D}(\theta)$, and $t$ represents the data for which we seek to estimate the likelihood.
+In our case to generate each $t_i$ we do the following: (1) we construct convergence maps following the methodologies outlined in Sec~\ref{sec:theory} and Sec~\ref{sec:data}; (2) we measure a summary statistic datavector $d$ using persistent homology (see Section ~\ref{sec:persistent-homology}) and (3) we apply dimensionality reduction to compress datavector $d$ into a lower-dimensional representation $t$ suitable for likelihood estimation (see Sec.~\ref{sec:compression}).
 Figure~\ref{fig:sbi} provides a visual representation of this workflow.

 From the pairs of compressed statistics and input parameters $\{t_i, \theta_i\}$, we learn a density $q$ that approximates $p$, such that $p(t | \theta) \approx q(t | \theta)$.
 For this purpose, we use the pyDELFI package\footnote{\url{https://github.com/justinalsing/pydelfi}}~\citep{delfi2} to estimate $p(t | \theta)$ with an ensemble of neural density estimators (NDEs).
 NDEs use neural networks to parameterize densities, including conditional probability densities.
 An NDE estimates $q(t | \theta, {\varphi})$ by varying the neural network parameters ${\varphi}$ (e.g., weights and biases) to minimize the loss function